hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/x-big-demos/README.md

-This folder is for draft examples and working examples that arae harad to do as single files
+This folder is for demos (or demos in progress) that are hard to make as a single file like my other demos.